-KEY MANAGEMENT
+KEY Management

-STANLEY CHAN TUNG HONG is the Senior Vice President of Operations at Excelpoint Systems (Pte) Ltd and Assistant to the Group CEO.
-He is responsible for the overall business activities in Southeast Asia, India, Australia and New Zealand and also assists the Group CEO in overall business strategies.
+STANLEY CHAN TUNG HONG is the Managing Director at Excelpoint Systems (Pte) Ltd. He is responsible for the overall business activities in Southeast Asia, India, Australia and New Zealand and also assists the Group CEO in overall business strategies.
 Mr. Chan holds a Bachelor of Engineering (Electrical and Electronics) (Second Class Honours) degree from Nanyang Technological University, Singapore.